What happens if someone has an accident in your car?

 Exchange information with the other driver(s)

-Before leaving the scene of the accident, exchange important information with the other drivers involved in the accident.
-All drivers should exchange their names, addresses, phone numbers, license plate numbers, driver’s license numbers, insurance company names, and insurance company numbers.
+Before leaving the scene of the accident, important information should be exchanged with the other drivers involved in the accident.
+All drivers should exchange their names, addresses, phone numbers, licence plate numbers, driver’s licence numbers, insurance company names, and insurance company numbers.

 You should also write down the contact information (names and phone numbers) of any passengers or witnesses.
 BrokerLink’s insurance advisors generally caution against admitting fault in front of the other parties (in the event of a lawsuit) or agreeing to pay for any necessary repairs or medical expenses out-of-pocket.
 It’s best for everything to go through your insurance providers.